awslabs/fortuna/README.rst

     poetry install

 All the dependencies will be installed at their required versions.
+Consider adding the following flags to the command above:

+- :code:`-E transformers` if you want to use models and datasets from `Hugging Face <https://huggingface.co/>`_.
-If you also want to install the optional Sphinx dependencies to build the documentation, add the flag :code:`-E docs` to the command above.
+- :code:`-E docs` if you want to install Sphinx dependencies to build the documentation.
+- :code:`-E notebooks` if you want to work with Jupyter notebooks.

 Finally, you can either access the virtualenv that Poetry created by typing :code:`poetry shell`, or execute commands within the virtualenv using the :code:`run` command, e.g. :code:`poetry run python`.